symm/vape/README.md

 ## As a container

+No need to download binaries or compile the project, we publish a ready made image on [Docker Hub](https://hub.docker.com/r/symm/vape/)

-Create the `Vapefile` file as above but be sure to mount it inside the container:
+Just create the `Vapefile` file as above and mount it inside a container:

 ```shell
 docker run \